eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The MQTT adapter enables devices to receive commands that have been sent by business applications by means of sending an MQTT *SUBSCRIBE* packet containing a device specific *topic filter* as described below.
 Devices can subscribe with QoS 1 or QoS 0.
 The adapter indicates the outcome of the subscription request by sending back a corresponding *SUBACK* packet.
-The SUBACK packet will contain *Success - QoS 0* (`0x00`) or *Success - QoS 1* (`0x01`) for a valid command topic filter indicating QoS 0 or 1 and will contain the *Failure* (`0x80`) value for an invalid or unsupported filter.
+The SUBACK packet will contain *Success - QoS 0* (`0x00`) or *Success - QoS 1* (`0x01`), indicating QoS 0 or 1, if the
+command topic filter is valid and the subscription was successfully registered.
+The SUBACK packet will contain the *Failure* (`0x80`) value in case of an invalid or unsupported filter and in case there was a (temporary) error registering the command subscription.
+Devices should therefore retry sending an MQTT *SUBSCRIBE* packet in case a SUBACK packet with the *Failure* value is received, provided a valid filter is used.
 When a device no longer wants to receive commands anymore, it can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same topic filter that has been used to subscribe.

 When a device has successfully subscribed, the adapter sends an [empty notification]({{< relref "/api/event#empty-notification" >}}) on behalf of the device to the downstream